-Section 70 of the Commonwealth Crimes Act, for example, criminalises the ‘unauthorised disclosure’ of information by a Commonwealth officer, or a person performing services on behalf of the Commonwealth – which covers employees, contractors, suppliers and a whole host of other people who have dealings with government departments.
+There are laws, for example, which criminalise the ‘unauthorised disclosure’ of information by a Commonwealth officer, or a person performing services on behalf of the Commonwealth – which covers employees, contractors, suppliers and a whole host of other people who have dealings with government departments.

 Those who speak out against unlawful conduct within government organisations face the prospects of a two year prison sentence.

 Metadata Being Used to Target Journalists

 As previously reported, new Commonwealth laws mean that phone and internet service providers (ISPs) are now required to store the personal metadata of subscribers for two years, and hand it over to a host of law enforcement and government agencies upon request, without them having to obtain a warrant.